anth0nyhle/OpenSimRL/README.md

-# Biomechanical Modeling using RL
+# Biomechanical Simulations using RL